 In the Filename field, enter the name of the Java library file that you want to import, or click Browse to locate and choose a Java library file (JAR file).
-Then click Import to import the library into the application.
+You can also click the downward arrow beside the Browse button and choose Browse From () to open the fullscreen Select File window.
+Click the downward arrow for the File Location Actions menu (+) to choose Show in Auxiliary Data (b) to move to the row for this file in the Auxiliary Data window, Copy File Location (), and (if you have copied a file location) Paste File Location ().
+When you have chosen a Java library file, it is imported to the application.
 During the import, the JAR file is copied into the application.
+Information about the file appears under Library imported into application.
 When you save the application, it contains a copy of the entire JAR file.
 Also, import statements for packages declared in the JAR file are added to the source code of all existing and future methods and utility classes in the application, and all Java code in the application is recompiled, with the added JAR file on the class path.